rebelsky/csc151/handouts/faq.md

 > You can remember that almost all assignments are due Tuesday at 10:30 p.m.
 (But not all of them.)
 I'd recommend checking the course schedule, which lists all of the kinds of assignments.
-I will also try to put major assignments on the Google calendar.

 About Other Things
 ------------------